Gerde's Folk City: History

 Opening officially on January 26, 1960, Folk City was born in Greenwich Village, and generated several waves of musical genres ranging from folk music to rock 'n' roll; folk rock to punk; blues to alternative rock, bringing the world a wide range of music from Pete Seeger to 10,000 Maniacs.
 Singer and poet Logan English performed at the opening night, together with Carolyn Hester.

 From The Weavers to Sonny Terry and Brownie McGhee, Judy Collins and Rev. Gary Davis, many musicians who formed contemporary music's foundation performed there.
 Doc Watson made his first solo performance at Gerdes.
 It was recorded and released as Doc Watson at Gerdes Folk City.
 Simon & Garfunkel and Peter, Paul & Mary performed early in their professional careers at Gerdes, and Peter, Paul & Mary's first official performance as a trio was at Folk City.

 Bob Dylan played his first professional gig there on April 11, 1961, supporting John Lee Hooker.
 Logan English was instrumental in securing Dylan his first appearance.
 His widow Barbara Shutner said:

 My husband Logan English and I met Bob Dylan at Bob and Sid Gleason's house ...
 One night we were all sitting around and Woody [Guthrie] said something like, "Play something" to this kid sitting on the couch.
 The kid was Bob Dylan, and he sang and it was just beautiful.
 So Logan said, "I'm working at Gerde's.
 I'm the MC.
 We'll get you to play there."
 So that Monday night, Bob came in and did his first set.

 Dylan's September 29, 1961 appearance was reviewed in The New York Times by Robert Shelton, after which Dylan's reputation was made.
 Gerdes was where Bob Dylan debuted "Blowin' in the Wind" and was also the place where Joan Baez and Dylan met for the first time.
 On October 23, 1975, at a celebration for Mike Porco's 61st birthday, Dylan's Rolling Thunder Revue staged a dress rehearsal and played its first real concert.
 The Revue began its national tour a week after playing at Gerdes on October 30, 1975.

+Arlo Guthrie, billed as "Woody's son," debuted the first version of his song "Alice's Restaurant" at the venue in July 1966, a recording of which survives.
+It is distinguished by a monologue that bears almost no resemblance to the officially recorded version released a year later.

 In May 1976, folk legend Bob Gibson and his manager Doug Yeager produced a week-long celebration to Mike Porco and Folk City, where more than thirty of the club's early star performers came out to honor the club.
 Folk City is the place where many of the 1960s folk-rock and '70s singer-songwriters first found their voices, and shows included future stars such as Janis Joplin, Jimi Hendrix, The Mamas and The Papas, the Byrds, The Lovin' Spoonful, the Youngbloods, Emmylou Harris (who also waitressed at the club), Joni Mitchell, Phoebe Snow, Loudon Wainwright III and many other well-known names.